 In 2016, Yong received the Byron H. Waksman Award for Excellence in the Public Communication of Life Sciences.

-The lecture is part of SPARK: A Year of Arts + Science, a yearlong celebration of the intersection of the arts and science.
+The lecture was part of SPARK: A Year of Arts + Science, a yearlong celebration of the intersection of the arts and science.

-This lecture is generously supported by the OSU Department of Microbiology, College of Science, College of Agricultural Sciences and the OSU Office of Research.
+This lecture was generously supported by the OSU Department of Microbiology, College of Science, College of Agricultural Sciences and the OSU Office of Research.